wenzhixin/bootstrap-table/site/docs/api/events.md

 Binding via the jquery event handler:
 {% highlight html %}
-// Here, you can expect to have in the 'e' variable the sender property, which is the boostrap-table object
+// Here, you can expect to have in the 'e' variable the sender property, which is the bootstrap-table object

 $('#table').on('event-name.bs.table', function (e, arg1, arg2, ...) {
   // ...